 We are at a critical moment where change is both necessary and, most importantly, possible.

-Edit proposals will be accepted from November 10, 2018 to December 3, 2018.
-Please send all edit proposals to Janice Adamo at the Mayor’s Office of Employment Development, firstname.lastname@example.org.
-DRAFT Tier 1 Common Performance Metrics can be found below.
+Edit proposals were accepted from November 10, 2018 to December 3, 2018 and the metrics have been finalized.
+Edit: Tier 1 Common Performance Metrics can be found below.